 - Educating our Firm about Accessibility – Smart & Biggar strives to provide a barrier-free environment for our team members, clients, vendors, potential applicants and any visitors who may enter our premises or use our services.

 - Smart & Biggar is Part of the Inclusion Community in Canada – Our firm is a proud member of the Law Firm Diversity & Inclusion Network (LFDIN).
 As active participants of this network, we meet with other Canadian firms to discuss topics of mutual concern and interest and provide support for diversity and inclusion programs in member firms.
-We have also received training through participation in a variety of educational programs as part of the LFDIN as well as seminars including 2018 HRD Diversity & Inclusion Masterclass, and the 2018 Thomson Reuters Women’s Transformative Leadership Forum.
+We have also received training through participation in a variety of educational programs as part of the LFDIN, as well as seminars including HRD Diversity & Inclusion Masterclass, and the Thomson Reuters Women’s Transformative Leadership Forum.

 Women in leadership

 Smart & Biggar has actively promoted women and we are proud to have female partners represented in each of our major practice areas (patents, trademarks, industrial design and life sciences) and business services teams and in each of our offices.

-Our female senior leaders in the firm include Daphne Lainson, firm Chairperson; and Christine Genge, a member of our firm’s Executive Committee and co-lead of our personnel activities.
-Christine is also a member of the AIPLA Women in IP, Retention & Advancement Sub-Committee.
-Several of our industry and practice groups are led and co-led by female partners, including Marketing & Advertising (Alice Tseng), Regulatory (Nancy Pei and Alice Tseng), and within our Pharma Litigation practice there are several women principals (Yoon Kang, Nancy Pei and Urszula Wojtyra).
+Our female senior leaders in the firm include principals Daphne Lainson and Christine Genge are involved with the AIPLA Women in IP committee, and Christine is also a member of the Retention & Advancement Sub-Committee.
+Several of our industry and practice groups are led by female principals, including Life Sciences and Chem / Bio (Daphne Lainson) Marketing & Advertising (Alice Tseng), Life Sciences Regulatory (Nancy Pei and Alice Tseng), and within our Pharma Litigation practice there are several women principals (Yoon Kang, Nancy Pei and Urszula Wojtyra).